UK Space Agency

-The UK Space Agency (UKSA) is an executive agency of the Department for Science, Innovation and Technology, responsible for the United Kingdom's civil space programme.
-It was established on 1 April 2010 to replace the British National Space Centre (BNSC) and took over responsibility for government policy and key budgets for space exploration; it represents the United Kingdom in all negotiations on space matters.
-The agency "[brings] together all UK civil space activities under one single management", and is based at the Harwell Science and Innovation Campus near Didcot, Oxfordshire, England.

-In August 2025, the UK government announced that the agency would be absorbed into the Department for Science, Innovation and Technology in April 2026, although its name would be retained.
+The UK Space Agency (UKSA) is a unit within the Department for Business, Innovation, Science and Trade (DSIT), responsible for the United Kingdom's civil space programme.
+It was established on 1 April 2010 as an executive agency to replace the British National Space Centre (BNSC) and took over responsibility for government policy and key budgets for space exploration; it represents the United Kingdom in all negotiations on space matters.
+UKSA "[brings] together all UK civil space activities under one single management", and is based at the Harwell Science and Innovation Campus near Didcot, Oxfordshire, England.
+In August 2025, the UK government announced that UKSA would be absorbed into the DSIT in April 2026, although its name would be retained.

 History and aims

 The creation of the UK Space Agency was first publicly announced by UK Minister of State for Science and Innovation, Lord Drayson, on 10 December 2009 during a speech at the Rutherford Appleton Lab (RAL) space conference.
 As the UK Space Agency neared its opening day, Peter Mandelson, Lord Drayson and astronaut Tim Peake officially announced its establishment at the Queen Elizabeth II Conference Centre on 23 March 2010.
 On that day, a ceremony was held in which Queen Elizabeth II unveiled a plaque at the entrance to the centre.

 Around £230 million of funding and management functions were merged into the UK Space Agency from other organisations.
-"Improving co-ordination of UK efforts in fields such as Earth science, telecoms and space exploration" was to form part of its remit, according to Lord Drayson.
+"Improving co-ordination of UK efforts in fields such as earth science, telecoms and space exploration" was to form part of its remit, according to Lord Drayson.

 Prior to the creation of the agency, the space and satellite industry in the UK was valued at £9 billion and supported 68,000 jobs.
 The 20-year aim of the agency was to increase the industry to £40 billion and 100,000 jobs, and to represent 10% of worldwide space products and services (increasing from the current 6%).
 This plan arose from the "Space Innovation and Growth Strategy" (Space-IGS) report, published by the Space Innovation and Growth Team in February 2010.

-David Williams was appointed Acting Chief Executive on 1 April 2010, and he was confirmed as the first CEO on 1 April 2011.
-Alice Bunn is the International Director.
+David Williams was appointed acting chief executive on 1 April 2010, and he was confirmed as the first CEO on 1 April 2011.
+Alice Bunn was the international director from Jan 2018 to June 2021.

 Although Space-IGS called for the UK to double European Space Agency (ESA) contributions and to initiate and lead at least three missions between 2010 and 2030, this was not committed to, with Lord Drayson stating that "We will require a compelling business case for each proposal or mission".

-On 20 August 2025, the UK Government announced that the UK Space Agency will cease to exist and will be absorbed by the Department for Science, Innovation and Technology (DSIT) in April 2026.
-The new unit will, however, "keep the UK Space Agency (UKSA) name and brand and will be staffed by experts from both organisations", according to the announcement.
+On 20 August 2025, the UK Government announced that the UK Space Agency would cease to exist as an independent executive agency and would be merged with the Department for Science, Innovation and Technology (DSIT)'s Space Directorate in April 2026.
+The merged unit will, however, "keep the UK Space Agency (UKSA) name and brand and will be staffed by experts from both organisations", according to the announcement.